Install memory in an iMac

 One tone, repeating every five seconds, signals that no RAM is installed.

-Three successive tones, then a five-second pause (repeating) signals that RAM doesn't pass a data integrity check.
+Three successive tones, then a five-second pause (repeating) signals that RAM hasn’t passed a data integrity check.

 If you hear these tones, confirm that the memory you've installed is compatible with your iMac and that it's been installed correctly by reseating the memory.
 If your iMac continues to make the tone, contact Apple Support.

-1. Memory is integrated into the Apple M-series chip package in iMac (24-inch, 2023) and iMac (24-inch, M1, 2021) and can’t be upgraded.
+1. Memory is integrated into the Apple M-series chip package in 24-inch iMac models released in 2021 or later and can’t be upgraded.
 You can configure the memory in your iMac after you've purchased it.

 2. Memory in iMac (21.5-inch, Late 2015), and iMac (Retina 4K, 21.5-inch, Late 2015) is not upgradeable.